TAI CHI

 Reduced stress;

-Improvement in symptoms of Arthritis, high blood pressure, multiple sclerosis, Parkinson’s, Alzheimer’s & Fibromyalgia.
+And improvement in symptoms of arthritis, high blood pressure, multiple sclerosis, Parkinson’s, Alzheimer’s & Fibromyalgia, among many other benefits.

-In studies, Tai Chi practitioners did significantly better in terms of pain, fatigue, sleeplessness and depression than a comparable group given stretching exercises and wellness education.
+In studies, practitioners did significantly better in terms of pain, fatigue, sleeplessness and depression than a comparable group given stretching exercises and wellness education.

-The practice of Tai Chi is not just about living to a ripe old age.
+The practice is not just about living to a ripe old age.
 It is about living in the best possible physical shape, both inside and out, as well as in peak mental and emotional form.

 .